MilenTecle/Inventory-Manager/README.md

   - Implement pagination in case of many inventory lists, in particular on mobile view.

+## CRUD
+CRUD functionality is included in the above features.

+**Create**: An authenticated user can create and save an inventory list, items and categories.

+**Read**: A user can read the content of their own inventory lists.

+**Update** n authenticated user can edit and update their inventory lists as well as categories.

+**Delete**: An authenticated user can delete their own items, categories and inventory lists.

 ## Database Design

 ### Database Models